-The Global Atlas for Solar and Wind Energy project aims to create a collaborative internet-based Geographic Information System (GIS) of these renewable resources that can direct and enhance cooperation on global scenarios and strategies and support decision-making, especially in areas where this information in insufficiently known.
-IRENA is playing a lead role in the creation of the Atlas, by working with other international institutions, initially UNEP to provide financial and in-kind resources to the process, but to also ensure that the end-user needs are fulfilled, especially those of Member States, and the programme achieves its maximum impact on deployment of renewable energy technologies.
+The Global Renewable Energy Atlas project aims to create a collaborative Internet-based Geographic Information System (GIS) for these renewable resources that can direct and enhance cooperation on global scenarios and strategies and support decision-making, especially in areas where this information in insufficiently known.
+The International Renewable Energy Agency (IRENA) is leading the creation of the Global Atlas, working closely with other international institutions, starting with the United Nations Environment Programme (UNEP), to provide financial and in-kind resources to the process.
+The project (known initially as the Global Atlas of Solar and Wind) also aims to fulfill end-user needs, especially those of IRENA Member States, and to achieve maximum impact on the deployment of renewable energy technologies.

-When completed the Global Atlas will offer different services depending on various user-group requirement.
-These could include, among others:
+When completed, the Global Renewable Energy Atlas will offer different services, depending on user-group requirements.
+These services would include, for example:

-- Technical analysis of wind and solar potential at any geographic scale (e.g. global, continent, region, country);
+- Technical analysis of wind and solar potential at any geographic scale (e.g., global, continent, region, country), expanding to include other forms of renewable energy;

 - Real-time calculation of specific indicators, e.g. CO2 reductions, total investment, market volumes, and employment volumes;

-- The potentially ability to download maps in an electronic format compatible with standard GIS systems;
+- The ability to download maps in an electronic format compatible with standard GIS systems;

 - Documented levels or ranges of uncertainty, and information on data quality.